smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 # What is Job Scheduler?

-Use the Chainlink Keepers Job Scheduler to schedule jobs that will use the Chainlink Keepers Network to automatically execute your smart contract functions at specific times without having to modify your deployed smart contract functions.
-Simply specify the address of your target contract, the function to execute, and the execution time(s) to create a new scheduled job.
-Once you register your Job Scheduler with [Chainlink Keepers](https://keepers.chain.link/new), the decentralized Keepers network will start monitoring and executing your scheduled jobs.
+The Chainlink Keepers Job Scheduler schedules jobs which utilize the Chainlink Keepers Network to automatically execute your smart contract functions at specific times.
+Once your Job Scheduler is registered with  the [Chainlink Keepers network](https://keepers.chain.link/new), the decentralized Keepers network will start monitoring and executing your scheduled jobs.

 # Job Scheduling Tutorial